-The IL-36 subfamily of proteins consists of the IL-36 receptor antagonist, or IL-36RA, as well as three cytokines, IL-36 alpha, IL-36 beta and IL-36 gamma, each of which have agonistic characteristics and signal through IL-36R.
+The IL-36 subfamily of proteins consists of the IL-36 receptor antagonist, or IL-36RA, as well as IL-36 alpha, IL-36 beta and IL-36 gamma, all of which have agonistic characteristics and signal through IL-36R.
 These IL-36 proteins are mainly expressed in keratinocytes, the predominant cell type in the epidermis.
 The role of the IL-36RA is to dampen the inflammatory effects of IL-36 alpha, IL-36 beta and IL-36 gamma.

 Figure 6.
 IL-36 Receptor Signaling.
 Signaling is maintained in balance by the receptor antagonist.
-Mutations render the receptor antagonist dysfunctional and/or increased cytokine levels lead to uncontrolled signaling causing GPP.
+Mutations render the receptor antagonist dysfunctional and lead to uncontrolled signaling causing GPP.
 PPP is caused by excess cytokine signaling that overcomes a normal receptor antagonist.